-Dean Charles Martinez hosts a series of candid conversations with College of Education alumni who are working in Texas public schools.
+Dean Charles Martinez hosted a series of candid conversations with College of Education alumni who are working in Texas public schools.

 Spotlight on District and School Leaders

 As COVID-19 continued to disrupt schools and learning, administrators faced extraordinary challenges as they navigated uncharted terrain in supporting teachers and students who also had to navigate novel forms of virtual, in-person and hybrid learning during the pandemic.
 Dean Martinez spoke with principals and superintendents about the struggles they faced and the creative solutions they identified to help their faculty and students persevere.

 Dean Martinez spoke to teachers and administrators working with students with high-incidence disabilities, such as attention deficit disorder, mild-to-moderate learning disabilities and speech and language disorders.

 A Candid Conversation with Teachers and School Leaders Navigating COVID-19

 December 9, 2020

 In the first of this series, Dean Martinez has a candid conversation with an administrator and four teachers about working in schools during a pandemic.

 - Katie Allison, B.S. ’19, Third Grade ESL Teacher at Houston Elementary in Austin ISD

 - Alejandra Ortega, B.S. ’15, Ninth Grade Assistant Principal at Furr High School in Houston ISD